-Since there is no CBM involved in the project, all the methane destroyed in the project is included as BEMR,y.
+Since there is no CBM involved in the project, as confirmed during the site visit, all the methane destroyed in the project is included as $BE{MR,y}$ .

 Leakage

 As stated above in section 4.5, no leakage effects need to be accounted for under the proposed project.